GrahamDumpleton/mod_wsgi/docs/user-guides/checking-your-installation.rst

     "$@"

-Not only does this indicate what features of Apache have been compiled in, it also indicates by way of the '--enable-layout' option what custom Apache installation layout has been used.
+Not only does this indicate what features of Apache have been compiled in, it also indicates by way of the ``--enable-layout`` option what custom Apache installation layout has been used.

 Apache Modules Loaded